fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Dajjal will pretent that he can resurrect people from the dead but it will be jinns who will imitate people's parents.

 Dajjal will be the biggest trial for humankind since they were sent to the Earth.

+In Daniel 8:23-26, Daniel sees a vision of a ram the horns of which grow up to the skies an he doesn't know the interpretation of this vision.
+So then he sees a man llike looking figure and hears: "Gabriel, tell him the meaning of the vision".
+Gabriel explains to Daniel that in the latter part of their reign when rebels have become completely wicked, a fierce-looking king, a master of intrigue will arise.
+He will become very strong, but not by his own power.
+He will cause astounding devastation and will succeed in whatever he does.
+He will destroy those who are mighty, the holy priests.
+He will cause deceit to prosper, and he will consider himself superior.
+Yet he will be destroyed, but not by human power.
+The vision of the evenings and mornings that has been given you is true, but seal up the vision, for it concerns the distant future.

+Gabriel had such strong impact on Daniel that he had to recover several days.

 </details>